Climate and Average Weather Year Round in Pittsburgh Pennsylvania, United States

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Pittsburgh varies throughout the year.

-The wetter season lasts 5.0 months, from March 20 to August 19, with a greater than 31% chance of a given day being a wet day.
-The chance of a wet day peaks at 41% on June 15.
+The wetter season lasts 5.0 months, from March 21 to August 20, with a greater than 31% chance of a given day being a wet day.
+The month with the most wet days in Pittsburgh is June, with an average of 12.0 days with at least 0.04 inches of precipitation.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
-Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 41% on June 15.
+The month with the most days of rain alone in Pittsburgh is June, with an average of 12.0 days.
+Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 41% on June 16.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Pittsburgh experiences some seasonal variation in monthly rainfall.

 Rain falls throughout the year in Pittsburgh.
-The most rain falls during the 31 days centered around June 12, with an average total accumulation of 3.4 inches.
+The month with the most rain in Pittsburgh is June, with an average rainfall of 3.4 inches.

-The least rain falls around February 6, with an average total accumulation of 1.5 inches.
+The month with the least rain in Pittsburgh is January, with an average rainfall of 1.6 inches.

-The snowy period of the year lasts for 4.0 months, from November 28 to March 26, with a sliding 31-day liquid-equivalent snowfall of at least 0.1 inches.
-The most snow falls during the 31 days centered around February 12, with an average total liquid-equivalent accumulation of 0.3 inches.
+The snowy period of the year lasts for 4.0 months, from November 29 to March 27, with a sliding 31-day snowfall of at least 1.0 inches.
+The month with the most snow in Pittsburgh is February, with an average snowfall of 3.5 inches.

-The snowless period of the year lasts for 8.0 months, from March 26 to November 28.
-The least snow falls around July 25, with an average total liquid-equivalent accumulation of 0.0 inches.
+The snowless period of the year lasts for 8.0 months, from March 27 to November 29.
+The least snow falls around July 26, with an average total accumulation of 0.0 inches.

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.